timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

     <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/piechart/datadisplaytype.png" alt="Screenshot of the all values shown in pie chart produced by Grafana.
 The pie chart represents the price of selected stocks in the past 3 months."/>

-1. The new chart looks like this, with a limit of 40:
+1. The new chart looks like this.
+Note that each stock has multiple slices to represent it, corresponding to each row in your table.
+The number of slices is limited to 40:

    <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/piechart/piechart2.png" alt="Screenshot of the all values shown in pie chart produced by Grafana.
 The pie chart represents the price of selected stocks in the past 3 months."/>